isomerpages/moe-hougangsec/_quick-links/PLD Initiative/Personal Learning Device (PLD) Initiative.md

 **Section II: Information on Other Household Members**

-Please include details of the <u>parents, unmarried siblings and grandparents (if they are living in the same household) of the student</u>.
-For household members who are employed/self-employed, please include the latest payslip or past 3 months CPF transactions or latest Income Tax Notice of Assessment, or a letter from the employer certifying gross income (where applicable).
-Any other documents must be submitted as and when required by the school for the purpose of verifying the income.
+Please include details of the&nbsp;<u>parents, unmarried siblings and grandparents (if they are living in the same household) of the student</u>.&nbsp; For household members who are employed/self-employed, please include the latest payslip or past 3 months CPF transactions or latest Income Tax Notice of Assessment, or a letter from the employer certifying gross income (where applicable).&nbsp; Any other documents must be submitted as and when required by the school for the purpose of verifying the income.

 ![](/images/pdlpform.png)